stefanocudini/docker-ors-vroom/README.md

 # Docker VRP(Vehicle Routing Problem) OpenRouteService with VROOM

-TSP Travel Salesman Problem
+## TSP Travel Salesman Problem

 *the optimal route to cross all positions*

 ![TSP Algorithm](/data/tsp.png)

-VRP Vehicle Routing Problem
+## VRP Vehicle Routing Problem

 *the numbers above the markers represent the quantity of material to be loaded on the vehicle*

 ![VRP Algorithm](/data/vrp.png)

-Use OpenRouteService Optimization API with VROOM https://openrouteservice.org/dev/#/api-docs/optimization/post
+References to OpenRouteService Optimization API https://openrouteservice.org/dev/#/api-docs/optimization/post